| ||LinkBack||Thread Tools|

-I'd say its an even split amongst respected fish keepers how many say that they can be alone and how many say that they can't.
+I don't have much experience with angelfish, but I'd say its an even split amongst respected fish keepers how many say that they can be alone and how many say that they can't.

 Natural habitat: Angelfish live in shoals.
 Within the shoal there will be a specific hierarchy.
 The fish are not stressed, because they have lots of room for the fish low on the pecking order to stay out of trouble.
 But the group remains in close proximity.